Abhilash-Chandran/vega_embed_flutter/README.md

 `import 'package:vega_embed_flutter/vega_embed_flutter.dart';`

-Create a normal stateless widget and use it as normal stateful widget.
+Create a normal stateless/ful widget and use it as a normal stateless/ful widget.

 ```
 class BarChart extends StatelessWidget {